 Right from when your baby starts solids (or even a little before), seat them at the table with the rest of the family so that they can be a part of family meal time, interact with family members, and start to get a sense of what family meals are all about!
 Even if it’s only once a day, eat together as a family (any meal works!).

 2. Talk about your body the way you want your children to view their own:

 Even from the youngest age, kids absorb the language that we use and eventually it becomes their inner dialogue.
 If you’re always making negative comments about our body, whether it’s when you’re standing in front of the mirror, at the dinner table or when you’re speaking to your partner, your kids will begin to think that this is normal and it will make it harder for them to grow a positive body image, or think and speak positively about their own bodies.
 Be kind to yourself and notice your strengths—“My arms are really strong, which helps me to swing you around” or “I can jump really high because my legs are so strong”—and encourage your kids to do the same!

 3. Involve your kids in meal prep, even if it gets a bit messy:

 If your toddler or child has a hand in creating a meal, they will not only feel a sense of pride and achievement, but they are also more likely to eat it.
-Here’s a great article on how to involve your kids in meal prep at every age.
+Here’s how to involve your kids in meal prep at every age.

 4. Choose whole grains over refined grains:

-Carbs are back and in style, and the focus is on whole, unrefined grains—things like quinoa, barley, and oats, which offer so many nutrients such as fibre, vitamins, minerals and antioxidants.
-Even your littlest one can enjoy the goodness of whole grains in Baby Gourmet’s new lineup of infant cereals that contain ancient, whole grains like quinoa, brown rice and oats.
+Carbs are back and in style, and the focus is on whole, unrefined grains—things like quinoa, barley, brown rice and oats, which offer so many nutrients such as fibre, vitamins, minerals and antioxidants.

 5. Eat at your table and cuddle on the couch: